Kyoso-Team/kyoso-archive/CONTRIBUTING.md

 ### Database Queries

 Drizzle ORM has two APIs for querying data: core and RQB.
 When developing for this project, we only use the core API to avoid having confusion as to when to use which.
 The RQB is also a high-level abstraction, so it can have its limitations, bugs and performance issues compared to core.

+## Writing Tests

+**Unit Tests**

+Folder: `tests/unit`.
+These test small pieces of code that can also be run in isolation which means it doesn't depend on mocking a ton of data and doesn't depend on some side-effect.

+**Integration Tests**

+Folder: `tests/integration`.
+These test large pieces of code that are put together via multiple utils, helpers, database queries, etc. These can include (but not limited to) tRPC procedures and API endpoints.

+**Component Tests**

+Folder: `tests/components`.
+These test the behavior of UI components and Svelte stores, and usually, how one interacts with the other.
+Visual behavior is usually not tested unless its a core part of whatever is being tested.

+**What about end-to-end (e2e) tests?** In the current state of this project, e2e tests are not so helpful and are going to be hard to maintain due to design changes being done frequently as of now.
+Once the UI becomes more stable, we might consider writing e2e tests.

+### Other Notes

+- Test names must be as clear as possible as to what's being tested.
+- Try to only assert one value per test.

 ## Pull Request Requirements